 - Failure to warn, in which a product either doesn’t carry any warning at all about potential hazards of using the product, or carries a warning that’s not effective enough.
 Products from hair dryers to glue to automobiles must carry these types of warnings.

-Who Can File a Liability Claim?
+Who Can File a Product Liability Claim in South Carolina?

 An injured consumer may sue over a defective product even if he or she was not the original buyer, but must show that the defective product caused the injury; that it was used as intended and that it was not substantially altered.
 Unsafe prescription drugs are a special type of defective consumer product.